Radio Free Europe/Radio Liberty: After 1991

 In 1995, RFE/RL moved its headquarters from Munich to Prague, to the building of the Czechoslovak Federal Assembly.
 It had been vacant since the 1992 dissolution of Czechoslovakia.
 The Clinton Administration reduced funding significantly and placed the service under the United States Information Agency's oversight.

 RFE/RL ended broadcasts to Hungary in 1993 and stopped broadcasts to Poland in 1997.
-On January 31, 1994, RFE/RL launched broadcasts to the former Yugoslavia in Bosnian, Croatian, and Serbian languages.
+On 31 January 1994, RFE/RL launched broadcasts to the former Yugoslavia in Bosnian, Croatian, and Serbian languages.
 In the late 1990s RFE/RL launched broadcast to Kosovo in Albanian and to North Macedonia in Macedonian.
 Broadcast to the Czech Republic proceeded for three more years under the agreement with Czech Radio.
-In 2004 RFE/RL stopped broadcasting to Estonia, Latvia, Lithuania, Slovakia, Croatia, Montenegro, Bulgaria, and Romania.
+In 2004 RFE/RL stopped broadcasting to Bulgaria, Croatia, Estonia, Latvia, Lithuania, Montenegro, Romania, and Slovakia.

 RFE/RL Chief Jeffrey Gedmin said in 2008 that the agency's mission is to serve as a surrogate free press in countries where such press is banned by the government or not fully established.
 It maintains 20 local bureaus.
-Governments which are subjected to critical reporting often attempt to obstruct the station's activities through a range of tactics, including extensive jamming, shutting down local re-broadcasting affiliates, or finding legal excuses to close down offices.
+Governments that are subjected to critical reporting often attempt to obstruct the station's activities through a range of tactics, including extensive jamming, shutting down local re-broadcasting affiliates, or finding legal excuses to close down offices.

 RFE/RL says that its journalists and freelancers often risk their lives to broadcast information, and their safety has always been a major issue.
 Reporters have frequently been threatened and persecuted.
 RFE/RL also faces a number of central security concerns, including cyberterrorist attacks and general terrorist threats.
 After the September 11 attacks, American and Czech authorities agreed to move RFE/RL's Prague headquarters away from the city center in order to make it less vulnerable to terrorist attack.
-On February 19, 2009, RFE/RL began broadcasting from its new headquarters east of the city center.
+On 19 February 2009, RFE/RL began broadcasting from its new headquarters east of the city center.